epicbinlee/xjdlb.github.io/source/_posts/write wordcount program on eclipse and run on hadoop in win10.md

 mathjax: true
 ---

-This article describes how to write the wordcount program on eclipse and run it on local Hadoop.
+This article describes how to write the wordcount program on eclipse and run it on local hadoop.

 <!-- more -->